taha-re/3D-BEM-WEC/README.md

 Frequency-domain script for steady-state response analysis.

 ## Repository Structure
+├── /Simulink-Model/      # (Under development) The theory and model files for the transient dynamics
 ├── /Validation-3D-Radiation-Cylinder/      # Test cases for radiation problem
 ├── /Validation-3D-Diffraction-Barge/    # Test cases for diffraction problem
-├── /Validation-Experimental-Wave-Tank/ # Experiments on a laboratry wave tank └── (Under development)         # Additional documentation/examples to be added
+├── /Validation-Experimental-Wave-Tank/ # Experiments on a laboratry wave tank
+└── (Under development)/  # Additional documentation/examples to be added

 ## Current Status
 ⚠️ Work in Progress: This repository is under active development.
 Future updates will include: